StreetSupport/gmhan/content/about/_index.md

     The Advisory Board has two components which reflect its dual functions of
     action:

+    **Action Sessions**

+    Members with live actions meet every two weeks to sort out anything which needs to be done, including communications to the Network, co-designing network events and supporting local partnership developments.

+    **Accountability Meetings**

+    All Advisory Board members meet every two months to consider the overall direction and take key decisions on the basis of feedback from the Network.
+    This is also a chance to update and inform others about relevant activities within each member's area of expertise and experience.
   heading: How the Advisory Board works
 whatHave:
   body: >-